Joephy Chan

-Joephy Chan Wing-yan (born on 1 December 1990) is a Federation of Trade Unions politician in Hong Kong, who is currently a member of the Legislative Council, representing New Territories South West.
+Joephy Chan Wing-yan (陳穎欣) is a Federation of Trade Unions politician in Hong Kong, who is a member of the Legislative Council since 2021, representing New Territories South West.
 She is a former member of the Sham Shui Po District Council for Lai Kok from 2016 to 2019.

 Biography

-Chan's father is Chan Chi-kwong, president of the Hong Kong Customs Officers Association and former vice chairman of the Federation of Trade Unions (FTU).
-She went to the United Kingdom to study since middle school, and graduated from the University of Hong Kong and the University of London.
-She holds a Bachelor of Economics and Finance from the HKU and a Bachelor of Laws from the University of London.
-Later, she joined FTU as a community officer in Sham Shui Po.

-During the 2015 Hong Kong local elections, Chan represented the Federation of Trade Unions in the Lai Kok constituency seat of Sham Shui Po District Council and competed with Federick Fung, then a member of the Legislative Council of the ADPL.
-In the end, she won with 2,531 votes, while former ADPL member Wong Chung-kei got 215 votes at the same time.
+During the 2015 Hong Kong local elections, Chan represented the Federation of Trade Unions in the Lai Kok constituency seat of Sham Shui Po District Council and competed with Federick Fung, a veteran member of the Legislative Council of the ADPL.
+In the end, she won 2,531 votes and take the seat, while former ADPL member Wong Chung-kei got 215 votes at the same time.

-However, on 2019 Hong Kong local elections, she was defeated by Li Kwing of the ADPL, losing her bid for re-election.